10 Super Star Scientists You’ve Never Heard Of (Hint: They’re Not Men)

 She’d led her Hadron Collider team of thousands at Cern to discover the elusive Higgs boson particle.

 Scholars say her recent isolation of this subatomic element “completed the standard model of particle physics.”

 Fermilab’s director Nigel Lockyer stated; “Fabiola is a superb scientist, led ATLAS to a great discovery and is respected and well known around the world.”

 In fact, Gianotti became the first woman director of CERN in 2016.

 And, at its 195th Session in 2019, the CERN Council selected Gianotti for an unprecedented7 second term as Director-General.

 Her second five-year term began on January 1, 2021, and will go on until 2025.

-Dr. Gianotti is well aware of the current disparity of women to men in the sciences.
-She insists: “In future, we will have to be very vigilant that young female scientists have the same opportunities as their male colleagues.”
+Dr. Gianotti is well aware of the current disparity between women and men in the sciences.
+She insists: “In the future, we will have to be very vigilant that young female scientists have the same opportunities as their male colleagues.”

 So take note, if you are a woman in the 21st century who longs to study science, your dream destination may once again be Italy.

 What do you think?